Analysis | The GOP’s vague ‘Biden is weak’ attack about Ukraine

 “It is clear that the sanction threats have failed to deter Russia,” said international sanctions expert Maria Shagina, speaking to The Fix earlier this week, “and any lukewarm response will likely embolden Russia rather than contain it.”

-Sen. Kevin Cramer (R-N.D.) issued a statement Wednesday night saying “we needed sanctions months ago to ward off exactly this type of action.”
+Sen. Kevin Cramer (R-N.D.) issued a statement Wednesday night saying that “we needed sanctions months ago to ward off exactly this type of action.”

 But he didn’t criticize Biden for being weak, suggesting there is a difference among some Republicans between Biden choosing the wrong path, in their eyes, of deterring Russia, and what drove Putin to attack.
-Biden immediately ruled out sending in American soldiers to defend Ukraine, but so has Sen. Ted Cruz (R-Tex.), who has said that would be a mistake.
+Biden immediately ruled out sending in U.S. soldiers to defend Ukraine, but so has Sen. Ted Cruz (R-Tex.), who has said that would be a mistake.

 On Fox News on Wednesday, host Sean Hannity asked Sen. Marco Rubio (R-Fla.) why he thought Putin was so determined on invading Ukraine.
 Rubio — no ally of the Biden administration — made no mention of Biden.
-Putin, he said, is driven by his own geopolitics: “I think Ukraine is in possession of the fourth largest — they’re the fourth largest natural gas deposits in the world.
+Putin, he said, is driven by his own geopolitics: “I think Ukraine is in possession of the fourth-largest — they’re the fourth-largest natural gas deposits in the world.
 They were the breadbasket of the Soviet Union.
-You know, Ukraine is the fourth largest wheat producer in the world, the fifth largest corn producer.”
+You know, Ukraine is the fourth-largest wheat producer in the world, the fifth-largest corn producer.”

 Some Republicans have praised Biden’s sending of troops to NATO allies and, among those that support international alliances, have rarely complained of Biden’s leadership uniting the West against Russia.